denten-books/plain-text/2-device.md

 another sense, as a thought experiment staged by Ludwig Wittgenstein and completed by Alan Turing in the 1920s and 1930s.
-These experiments lead us to consider a series of fantastical broken reading and writing machines: machines that define the limits of symbolic thought and interpretation and ultimately culminate in a blueprint for a specific mechanism, which lies at the modernist origins of contemporary computational culture.
+These experiments lead us to consider a series of fantastical broken reading and writing machines: machines that define the limits of symbolic thought and ultimately culminate in a blueprint for a specific mechanism, which lies at the modernist origins of contemporary computational culture.

 ## Technique

 What kind of a *thing* is a literary *device*?
-The formal concept of a device, used widely in literary studies, is in part an artifact of an unfortunate translation from the Russian *priem*.
+The formalist concept of a device is in part an artifact of an unfortunate translation from the Russian *priem*.
 The word would be better translated as "technique," in the sense of "method," "approach," or "procedure."
 Device contains these meanings as well, but in modern usage, it often carries a more concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" [@_device_2016].
 "Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase at the turn of the twentieth century, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.[^ln2-shklov]

-Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, used the formal technique of "laying bare the device" often and with relentless clinical precision.
+Vladimir Nabokov, a writer conspicuously aware of his literary-theoretical heritage, used the formal technique of "laying bare the device" often and with relentless clinical precision.
 In the short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature